effree/EM-Spec/README.md

-# EM-Spec 0.1.1 beta
+# EM-Spec 0.2.1 beta

-A real-time audio spectrogram visualizer built with Electron that captures desktop audio.
+A real-time audio spectrogram visualizer built with Electron that captures desktop audio without additional audio routing software.
+Using the reassignment method this spectrogram can enhance low-end clarity.
+Logorithmic frequency scaling to emulate human hearing and linear frequency scaling to use standard values.

+An Ableton Live companion Max for Live device is available.
+This device can be placed in your main chain within your Abelton Live Projects to hide and show the device when the "information box" is and isn't visible.
+This allows you to place the spectrogram over the often unused information box space in the lower left of the appliaction, to appear as a built in device within Ableton Live.

 ## Features
 - Real-time spectrogram visualization
+- Adjustable FFT and hop sizes
-- Frequency reassignment for enhanced clarity
+- Frequency reassignment for enhanced low-end clarity
 - Low-end boost and noise gate controls
+- Freeze button to stop writing new data to the screen
-- Multiple colormap options
+- 35 colormap options
 - Hover to see frequency and musical note information
 - Customizable settings that persist between sessions
 - Ableton Live companion M4L device to hide when info box is not visible